 1. "Product Information.
 Septocaine (articaine-epinephrine)."
 Septodont Incorporated, New Castle, DE.

-Not all side effects for Articadent may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Articadent may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Articadent (articaine / epinephrine)